Lincoln, the North, and the Question of Emancipation

 T. B. Bishop, “The Escaped Slave,” Harper’s Weekly (1864)

-• What arguments against slavery do Lincoln and others put forward?
-When are these arguments made on moral and philosophical grounds, such as ideas of justice and human equality?
-When are they made on other grounds, such as economic policy or military strategy?
+• What arguments against slavery did Lincoln and others put forward?
+When did they make arguments on moral and philosophical grounds, such as ideas of justice and human equality?
+When did they make arguments on other grounds, such as economic policy or military strategy?

-• What distinctions do Lincoln and other white Northerners draw between ending the institution of slavery and achieving racial equality?
+• What distinctions did Lincoln and other white Northerners draw between ending the institution of slavery and achieving racial equality?

 • How did the goal of saving the Union expand to include ending the institution of slavery?

-• What feelings and concerns do writers and artists—both white and African American—express about the consequences of emancipation?
-How do published images of escaped slaves reveal the varying beliefs that Northerners held about slavery and emancipation?
+• What feelings and concerns did writers and artists—both white and African American—express about the consequences of emancipation?
+How did published images of escaped slaves reveal the varying beliefs that Northerners held about slavery and emancipation?

 Mapping Slavery and Freedom

-The Kansas-Nebraska Act of 1854 effectively overturned the Missouri Compromise of 1820 by allowing U.S. citizens of these territories to vote on whether or not to permit slavery.
-The act authorized slavery in a region which had previously been free and, as a result, angered many Northerners.
-Stephen A. Douglas, a Democratic senator from Illinois, promoted the Kansas-Nebraska Act as a necessary component of organizing the territories and encouraging settlement.
-He also argued that turning the question of slavery over to voters was an essentially democratic solution, which followed the principle of popular sovereignty.
-Lincoln offered a powerful rebuttal to these claims in a speech delivered in Peoria, Illinois, in October 1854.
-There is an important distinction, Lincoln argued, between tolerating slavery where it already exists because we don’t see how to end it and promoting slavery in new territories as a democratic right.
+The Kansas-Nebraska Act of 1854 effectively overturned the Missouri Compromise of 1820 by allowing U.S. citizens of Kansas and Nebraska Territories to vote on whether to permit slavery.
+(Citizens could vote only if they were white and male.)
+In authorizing slavery in a region from which it had previously been barred, the act angered many Northerners.
+Stephen A. Douglas, a Democratic senator from Illinois, promoted the Kansas-Nebraska Act as necessary for encouraging settlement and economic development in the region.
+He also argued that allowing voters to decide whether to allow slavery was an essentially democratic solution that followed the principle of popular sovereignty.
+Lincoln offered a powerful rebuttal to those claims in a speech delivered in Peoria, Illinois, in October 1854.
+He insisted that it was one thing to tolerate slavery where it already existed but quite another to allow it to advance into new territories, even if voters desired it.
 He said, “I particularly object to the new position which the avowed principle of this Nebraska law gives to slavery in the body politic.
-I object to it because it assumes that there CAN BE MORAL RIGHT in the enslaving of one man by another…The argument of “Necessity” was the only argument [the founding fathers] ever admitted in favor of slavery.”
+I object to it because it assumes that there CAN BE MORAL RIGHT in the enslaving of one man by another…The argument of ‘Necessity’ was the only argument [the founding fathers] ever admitted in favor of slavery.”

 The following map was published two years later, during the presidential campaign of 1856.
-This election pitted Democrat James Buchanan against John Fremont of the recently formed Republican Party and former president Millard Fillmore, who ran for the American Party, or Know-Nothings.
-(Fremont ultimately carried 11 northern states, but lost the election to Buchanan.)
-The map’s creator, William C. Reynolds, supported the Republican Party and the map vividly illustrates the party’s condemnation of the Kansas-Nebraska Act.
+This election pitted Democrat James Buchanan against John Frémont of the recently formed Republican Party and against former president Millard Fillmore, who ran for the American Party, or the Know-Nothings.
+(Fremont ultimately carried eleven northern states but lost the election to Buchanan.)
+The map’s creator, William C. Reynolds, supported the Republican Party, and the map vividly illustrates the party’s condemnation of the Kansas-Nebraska Act.

 William C. Reynolds, Reynolds’s Political Map of the United States (1856)

 The main part of the map portrays the United States, including the western territories, colored according to slave, free, and “open to slavery” status.
 The lower portion of the map provides statistical comparisons of existing slave and free states based on the 1850 census, the 1852 presidential election results, congressional representation, and the number of slaves held by owners.
 Some of these statistics may appear puzzling or surprising to modern readers.
-For example, the map informs the reader that, in free states, the U.S. post office operates at a profit of about two million dollars a year, while in the slave states, the post office operates at a loss of about half a million dollars per year.
-It also suggests that white citizens of slave states enjoyed disproportionate representation in Congress due to factors such as the Constitution’s three-fifths clause and the North’s much higher white population density: “one Free State Representative represents 91,935 white men and women.
+For example, the map informs the reader that, in free states, the U.S. Post Office operated at a profit of about two million dollars a year, while in the slave states, the post office operated at a loss of about half a million dollars per year.
+It also suggests that white citizens of slave states enjoyed disproportionate representation in Congress due to factors such as the Constitution’s three-fifths clause and the free states’ much higher white population density: “one Free State Representative represents 91,935 white men and women.
 One Slave State Representative represents 68,725 white men and women.”
-While slave and free states had roughly the same number of U.S. Senators, those senators from free states represented a voting population approximately twice as large as those from slave states.
+While slave and free states had roughly the same number of U.S. senators, the senators from free states represented a voting population approximately twice as large as those from slave states.

 1. Examine the map’s graphic representation of the United States.
-How might this visual presentation encourage opposition to the Kansas-Nebraska Act?
+How might this visual presentation have encouraged opposition to the Kansas-Nebraska Act?

 2. What kind of information appears in the statistics at the bottom of the map?
-Why did Reynolds include this information?
+Why do you think Reynolds included this information?
 What does it demonstrate about the economies of slave and free states?
 How do the statistics support arguments against the extension of slavery?

 Lincoln’s Evolving Arguments on Emancipation

-In these two letters, Lincoln explains the reasoning behind the Emancipation Proclamation, which went into effect on January 1, 1863.
+In these two letters, Lincoln explained the reasoning behind the Emancipation Proclamation, which went into effect on January 1, 1863.
 The Proclamation declared that “all persons held as slaves within any State or designated part of a State, the people whereof shall then be in rebellion against the United States, shall be then, thenceforward, and forever free.”
-It also authorized freed slaves to serve in the Union army.
-The Emancipation Proclamation freed slaves only in states that were in rebellion and where, as a result, Lincoln could act independently as commander in chief.
-In the five Union states that still allowed slavery, Lincoln lacked this constitutional authority and had to defer to Congress and state legislatures.
-However, one month before the Emancipation Proclamation Lincoln had proposed to Congress a plan of gradual, compensated emancipation, designed to eliminate slavery throughout the United States.
-This proposal did not become law, but through the passage of various state laws and, ultimately, the Thirteenth Amendment to the Constitution, slavery became illegal in all of the United States by the end of 1865.
+It also authorized formerly enslaved people to serve in the United States army.
+The Emancipation Proclamation freed slaves only in states that were in rebellion and where, as a result, Lincoln could wield power as commander in chief of U.S. military forces.
+By contrast, in the four slave states that remained in the Union, Lincoln lacked such military authority and had to defer to Congress and state legislatures.
+One month before the Emancipation Proclamation, Lincoln proposed that Congress adopt a plan of gradual, compensated emancipation, designed to eliminate slavery throughout the United States.
+His proposal did not become law.
+Through the passage of various state laws and, ultimately, the Thirteenth Amendment to the Constitution, slavery became illegal throughout the nation by the end of 1865.

 Selection: Abraham Lincoln to Albert Hodges, in Greeley on Lincoln, 69-70 (April 4 1864).

-Lincoln wrote the first letter included here in response to a request from supporters that he speak at a rally in his hometown of Springfield, Illinois on September 3, 1863.
-He could not attend the rally, but asked his longtime friend, James C. Conkling, to read the letter on his behalf.
+Lincoln wrote the first letter included here in response to a request from supporters that he speak at a rally in his hometown of Springfield, Illinois, on September 3, 1863.
+Unable to attend the rally, he asked his longtime friend, James C. Conkling, to read the letter on his behalf.
 This letter was also sent to the New York State Union Convention, which was held at the same time.
-Lincoln wrote the second letter at the request of Albert Hodges, a Kentucky newspaper editor.
-In this letter, Lincoln restates thoughts that he had voiced in conversation with Hodges and two prominent Kentucky politicians.
+Lincoln wrote the second letter on April 4, 1864, at the request of Albert Hodges, a Kentucky newspaper editor.
+In that letter, Lincoln restated thoughts he had voiced in a conversation with Hodges and two prominent Kentucky politicians.
 The letter illuminates Lincoln’s changing position on the question of emancipation.

 Abraham Lincoln to James Conkling in The Letters of President Lincoln (August 26, 1863)

-1. What arguments does Lincoln make for his authority to issue the Emancipation Proclamation?
-How will the Emancipation Proclamation contribute to the goal of saving the Union?
+1. What arguments did Lincoln make for his authority to issue the Emancipation Proclamation?
+How would the Emancipation Proclamation contribute to the goal of saving the Union?

-2. How does Lincoln present the Emancipation Proclamation as serving a military purpose?
+2. How did Lincoln present the Emancipation Proclamation as serving a military purpose?
 Why do you think he felt compelled to make this argument?
-Does this rationale for the Emancipation Proclamation support or conflict with the document’s moral significance?
+Did that rationale for the Emancipation Proclamation support or conflict with the document’s moral significance?

-3. What distinctions does Lincoln draw between his personal position on slavery and the position that he takes as the president of the United States?
-Why does he make this distinction?
-What does he see as his primary obligation as president?
+3. What distinctions did Lincoln draw between his personal position on slavery and the position that he took as the president of the United States?
+Why did he make that distinction?
+What did he see as his primary obligation as president?

-4. What does Lincoln mean by the metaphor of amputating a limb to save a life?
-Why do you think he chooses a metaphor of the body to represent the nation?
+4. What did Lincoln mean when he used the metaphor of amputating a limb to save a life?
+Why do you think he chose a metaphor of the body to represent the nation?

 The Fugitive